-- An estimated 60,000 girls under 15 are at risk of FGM in the UK^1 . - 137,000 girls and women are living with the consequences of FGM in the UK2. - FGM procedures are usually carried out outside of the UK. - FGM Protection Orders can be applied for by a local authority; or any other person with the permission of the court (for example, the police, a teacher, a charity or a family member)3.
+- An estimated 17,292 children have a female parent who is a 60,000 girls under 15 are at risk of FGM in the UK1. - 137,000 girls and women are living with the consequences of FGM in the UK2. - FGM procedures are usually carried out outside of the UK. - FGM Protection Orders can be applied for by a local authority; or any other person with the permission of the court (for example, the police, a teacher, a charity or a family member)3.